rabbitmq/chef-cookbook/TESTING.md

 A Ruby environment with Bundler installed is a prerequisite for using the testing harness shipped with this cookbook.
-At the time of this writing, it works with Ruby 2.0 and Bundler 1.5.3.
+At the time of this writing, it works with Ruby 2.7+ and latest Bundler releases.
 All programs involved, with the exception of Vagrant, can be installed by cd'ing into the parent directory of this cookbook and running "bundle install"